luiscaballero84/dev-test/README.md

 Dev portfolio page made with custom code

 ## Aim of the project
-The objetive of the project was to build a small porftolio site using custom code to consolidate my actual knowledge and learn new things
+The objetive of the project was to build a small porftolio site from scratch using custom code to consolidate my actual knowledge and learn new things.

 ## Project implementation